frederic-perez/AmE-dictionary/data/idioms.md

 __come to grips__ :two::hammer:
 __come to terms with (someone or something)__ :eight: To begin to or make an effort to understand, accept, and deal with a difficult or problematic person, thing, or situation.
 I_ should have the report ready for you by this afternoon, I just need to come to terms with this new software update first._ _I’ve tried, but I just can’t come to terms with Amy, she’s totally out of control!_
 __come to terms__ :two: Come to terms (about someone or something), and come to terms (on someone or something) [for two or more people]: To reach an accord on someone or something. _Ed and Alice came to terms about money._ _They did not come to terms on the price._
-__come to think of it__ _Come to think of it, I haven’t seen too many bullshitters since the war started._
+__come to think of it__ :dart::two: _set phrase_ Used when one has had a sudden realization. _Yeah, come to think of it, Dave was at the party, too._ _Come to think of it, I haven’t seen too many bullshitters since the war started._
 __come together__ :three::hammer:
 __come-one-come-all__
 __comfort food__ :two: Particular dishes or food items that are meant to ease emotional pain upon consumption, as by reminding one of home or childhood.
 Often, such food is high in calories or carbohydrates. _Did Mom make mac and cheese tonight?
 I’m definitely in need of some comfort food._ _Comfort food like chicken wings, chicken and steak sandwiches, shrimp, ousters and more._
 __coming-of-age__ :four: Describing something, such as a book or film, that focuses on a character’s maturation to adulthood. _Her coming-of-age novel focuses on a child born into poverty who goes on to be a Harvard graduate._
 __commy__ (Commy; commies) Pinko.
 __compare (someone or something) to (someone or something)__ _A city park whose beauty compares to many of our country’s national parks._
+__compare apples to oranges__ To compare two unlike things or people. _Stop comparing apples to oranges—those two companies you’re talking about are completely different._
 __comparisons are odious__ It is unhelpful, unfair, or misleading to draw comparisons between people or things, especially when done flippantly or inappropriately. _A: “How would you compare Sarah’s current boyfriend with her last?”
 B: “Comparisons are odious, dear.
 Let’s not go down that road.”_
 __competitive edge__
 __concrete jungle__ :two: An overcrowded, unsafe and/or crime-ridden urban environment or city, characterized by the congestion of large buildings and roads. _After years living in that concrete jungle, I’m looking forward to being in a place with a bit of grass and friendly neighbors._